Friedrich Schiller's "Der Ring des Polykrates"

 How quickly Fortune’s grace may cease

-When decreed from a stern God’s lips.”
+When ordered by a stern God’s lips.”

 But before he could finish his speech